mjg042/TrafficSignClassifierHW/README.md

 ![Example of images in gray scale][imageGray]

 Image augmentation is a common and useful technique in image classification problems.
 By transforming the original images and keeping their labels, it is possible to create a large set of images from a small set of images.
+These transformed images attempt to mimic the variations in images that might be found in real-world data.
 For example, in this project I randomly scaled, rotated, stretched and blurred subsets of the original training images and added those transformed images to the training dataset.
+Real-world data may be zoomed or rotated or blurred in similar ways.
 Image augmentations included:

 * Translation
 * Scaling